OrphicNinja/Mercury/README.md

 ### Todo
+- [ ] Download Manager Page
+   - [ ] Create a base widget for mods in the download manager.
+      - This will have an icon, the mod name, mod version and a button to update the mod.
+There will also be a progress bar to show download progression when updating.
+   - [ ] Update signle mod button functionality in c++
+      - [x] Check latest mod version on MWS or NexusMods
+      - [x] Compared the current version with latest version
+      - [x] Curl new version into UE4SS mods folder
+      - [ ] Copy paks to /Mods with ".staged" as suffix to file name ( This will allow the hotswapping to occur )
+   - [ ] Update all mods button functionality in c++
+      - [ ] Get all outdated mods and run update single mod function on them

 - [ ] Mod settings page
    - [ ] Create a navbar for each detected mod
    - [ ] For each variable in the mod meta data asset, create a new settings adjuster widget